 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 To register as a temporary patient at the practice, you will need to be staying at an address within our practice boundary and with a registered patient.
 If you need to be seen urgently by a GP, you will need to complete and return the Temporary Resident form to the practice before you will be added to the GP telephone list for that morning.
-The form is below for you to download, complete and return to the practice.
+The form is below for you to download, complete and return to the practice by hand or post.

 Once you have moved away from the local area you must inform the practice to ensure you are de-registered as a temporary patient.